 Originally released in 1955 as part of Marx’s Medium Mold Group, PL-750, today we’re looking at the Marx Allosaurus.
 This group of toys included the Allosaurus, Ankylosaurus, Hadrosaurus, Pteranodon, Stegosaurus, and Trachodon and was Marx’s second set of dinosaur toys.
-In 1959 the Marx Allosaurus would be re-released as part of their Revised Mold Group.

 No collection of toy dinosaurs would be complete without the “great fused lizard”, Ankylosaurus magniventris, and it has been that way since 1955 with the release of the first dinosaur toys ever mass produced, by Marx.
 The Marx Ankylosaurus was included in Marx’s second wave of dinosaur toys, known as Medium Mold Group, PL-750.

 Before we begin the review, I would like to take a brief aside and recollect for a moment, as the date of this posting has some significance to me personally.
 Today, July 16th, 2021, is my 10-year anniversary writing for the Dinosaur Toy Blog.
 It was on this day in 2011 that my first review was posted here, the AAA woolly rhinoceros.

 This review marks a somewhat significant milestone on the blog with regards to Marx reviews.
 This is the last review for the toys released under the small mold group, PL-755; they’ve now all been covered here.
 There are still plenty of Marx toys left to write about but for this group in particular, we’re done!

 Although we are all familiar with the dinosaur family hadrosauridae it seems that the dinosaur that gave the family its name has been largely forgotten, despite being a historically important dinosaur.
 Hadrosaurus foulkii was first described by Joseph Leidy in 1858, from remains found in New Jersey’s Woodbury Formation.